-- Our investments in the rapidly growing venture capital backed emerging companies that we are targeting may be are extremely risky; - Because our investments are generally not in publicly traded securities, there will be uncertainty regarding the value of our portfolio investments; - The lack of liquidity in, and potentially extended duration of, many of our investments may adversely affect our business and will delay any distributions of gains, if any; - We have only a limited operating history; - Our ability to maintain our status as a business development company; - We are dependent upon GSV Asset Management's senior investment personnel for our future success; - We may experience fluctuations in our quarterly results; - Risk associated with transacting on secondary marketplaces, including the limited availability and reliability of information relating to prospective investments and legal and regulatory risks; - We operate in a highly competitive market for direct equity investment opportunities; - There are significant potential conflicts of interest, which could impact our investment returns and limit the flexibility of our investment policies; - Regulations governing our operation as a business development company affect our ability to and the way in which we raise additional capital, which may expose us to risks; - We will be subject to corporate-level income tax if we are unable to qualify as a RIC under Subchapter M of the Code, which would have a material adverse effect on our financial performance; - Our common stock price may be volatile and may decrease substantially; - · Our common stock might trade at discounts from net asset value or at premiums that are unsustainable; and - There is a risk that you may not receive dividends or that our dividends may not grow over time.
+- The lack of liquidity in, and potentially extended duration of, many of our investments may adversely affect our business and will delay any distributions of gains, if any; - Our portfolio may be concentrated in a limited number of portfolio companies or market sectors, which will subject us to a risk of significant loss if the business or market position of these companies deteriorates or market sectors experience a market downturn; - Technology-related sectors in which we invest are subject to many risks, including volatility, intense competition, decreasing life cycles, product obsolescence, changing consumer preferences and periodic downturns; - We may be limited in our ability to make follow-on investments, for a number of reasons, including financial or regulatory restrictions, and our failure to make follow-on investments in our portfolio companies could impair the value of our portfolio. - We have only a limited operating history; - Our inability to maintain our status as a business development company; - We are dependent upon GSV Asset Management's senior investment personnel for our future success; - We may experience fluctuations in our quarterly results and we may be unable to replicate past investment opportunities or make the types of investments we have made to date in future periods; - Risk associated with transacting on secondary marketplaces, including the limited availability and reliability of information relating to prospective investments and legal and regulatory risks; - We operate in a highly competitive market for direct equity investment opportunities; - We will generally make non-controlling investments and are subject to the risks that other significant shareholders may have interests that differ from those of the portfolio company or minority investors. - There are significant potential conflicts of interest, which could impact our investment returns and limit the flexibility of our investment policies; - Regulations governing our operation as a business development company affect our ability to and the way in which we raise additional capital, which may expose us to risks; - We will be subject to corporate-level income tax if we are unable to qualify as a RIC under Subchapter M of the Code, which would have a material adverse effect on our financial performance; - Our common stock price may be volatile and may decrease substantially; - Our common stock has recently traded, and may in the future trade, at premiums that may prove to be unsustainable or at discounts from net asset value; and - There is a risk that you may not receive dividends or that our dividends may not grow over time, particularly since we invest primarily in securities that do not produce current income.

-See "Risk Factors" beginning on page 14 and the other information included in this prospectus for additional discussion of factors you should carefully consider before deciding to invest in shares of our common stock.
+See "Risk Factors" beginning on page 18 and the other information included in this prospectus for additional discussion of factors you should carefully consider before deciding to invest in shares of our common stock.